momorning/ctapipe/ctapipe/momoka_muon_study/README.md

 - three fits for MC file (FlashCam)
 - three fits for fake muon generation files (FlashCam)
 - optical efficiency difference (LSTCam)

 For different camera types, modification in code is required

 ### Files in the study
  The notebook read files for the algorithm test.
 Tested Monte Carlo simulation files were given by my Supervisor, Allison Mitchell.
+If you need them, please contact her.

+### Display
+There are commented out comments, which can be useful when you run to have more idea about what is going on.